DHTMLX/docs-kanban/docs/api/config/js_kanban_locale_config.md

 ### Description

-An object of the built-in or custom locale
+@short: an object of the built-in or custom locale

 ### Usage